samirparhi-dev/capita7/content/freelancers.md

 +++
-title = "Freelancer 🧑🏼‍💻"
+title = "Freelancer🧑🏼‍💻"
 date = 2024-04-30
-description = " Your passion is your paycheck" [taxonomies] tags = ["Freelancers"]
+description = "Your passion is your paycheck"
+# path = "freelancers"
+[taxonomies]
+tags = ["Freelancers"]
 +++